wartman/hop/readme.md

 ## Introducton

-Rabbit is an (almost) complete framework for client-side apps.
+Hop is an (almost) complete framework for client-side apps.
 The best way to figure out how it all works is probably to read through the source and to check out the `todo` example in the [example folder](example/todo).

-Before continuing, you should familiarize yourself with [stamps](https://github.com/stampit-org/stamp-specification), as they're used extensively in Rabbit.
-Rabbit has its own implementation, but it's based closely on the reference implementation and designed to comply with the stamp-specification (running `npm test` will test Rabbit's `Compose` function against the [test-suite](https://github.com/stampit-org/check-compose) provided by stampit-org).
+Before continuing, you should familiarize yourself with [stamps](https://github.com/stampit-org/stamp-specification), as they're used extensively in Hop.
+Hop has its own implementation, but it's based closely on the reference implementation and designed to comply with the stamp-specification (running `npm test` will test Hop's `Compose` function against the [test-suite](https://github.com/stampit-org/check-compose) provided by stampit-org).

 You should also read through [snabbdom's](https://github.com/paldepind/snabbdom) code and get familiar with it.